Writing Workshop

 Tutoring Programs

 The Writing Workshop provides multiple opportunities for students to work one-on-one with writing specialists.
-Depending upon level and need and depth of commitment, students can apply to the KNIGHT WRITERS Mentor Program to work with peer writing mentors or Faculty Writing Consultants in weekly tutorials or enroll in WRIT 1390: “Special Topics in Writing,” a three-credit course for students who may need ongoing support to build writing skills or to develop ongoing writing projects.
-Students can also work with undergraduate and graduate writing tutors by visiting the Cornell Writing Centers.
+Most students schedule 60-minute appointments with the undergraduate and graduate writing tutors who staff the Cornell Writing Centers.
+A free service to all Cornell writers, the CWC is open 5 days a week and offers afternoon and evening hours in 5 campus locations.
+Some students seek more consistent support, and depending on level of need and depth of commitment, students may be selected to participate in the KNIGHT WRITERS Mentor Program to work with peer writing tutors or Faculty Writing Consultants in weekly tutorials, or to enroll in WRIT 1390: “Special Topics in Writing,” a three-credit course for students who need ongoing support to build writing skills or to develop substantial writing projects.